cydriclopez/pgsql-query-json/README.md

 user1@penguin:~/Projects/github/pgsql-query-json/src/docker$
 :
 ```

+#### 4.4.
+Merits of OS-level virtualization

 Gone are the days of the mind-numbing complexity of manually installing software.
 Using Docker images and containers beat having to manually install software for development and deployment.
 Docker just solves a lot of IT pain in software development and deployment.

-IT departments, who are not availing of software container (OS-level virtualization) systems, are still in the IT dark ages.
-These are valuable solutions to several key painful challenges in IT.
+<ins>**IT departments, who are not yet availing of OS-level virtualization or software container systems, are still in the IT dark ages.**</ins> These are valuable solutions for several key tough challenges in IT.

 There are now alternatives in [Podman and Buildah](https://developers.redhat.com/blog/2019/02/21/podman-and-buildah-for-docker-users), or even [LXD/LXC](https://linuxcontainers.org/lxd/) that are quite effective and highly useful.

 ### 5. Client code

-#### Client code origin
+#### 5.1.
+Client code origin

 This demo code started out as a clone of the [PrimeNG Angular-CLI](https://github.com/primefaces/primeng-quickstart-cli) project.
 I have largely maintained this demo code project.
 I tweaked it to make room for the tree-demo page by adding the ***Tree Demo*** button and implemented routing.
 It is in the ***Tree Demo*** page where we implement the client code in this tutorial.